uraimo/SwiftyGPIO/README.md

 spi?.sendData([UInt(42)])
 ```

-But for software SPIs (for now, these values are ignored when using a hardware SPI) you can also specify the preferred byte ordering (MSB,LSB) and the delay between two succesive bits (clock width):
+But for software SPIs (for now, these values are ignored when using a hardware SPI) you can also specify the preferred byte ordering (MSB,LSB) and the delay between two succesive bits (clock width, default 0):

 ```swift
 spi?.sendData([UInt(42)], order:.LSBFIRST, clockDelayUsec:1000)